 Like humans, your dog’s body has a natural defence system, a.k.a. their immune system!
 Under normal circumstances, the immune system identifies allergens as anything it sees as a potential threat, like bacteria or toxins.
 When an allergen is present, the body works to create antibodies specifically designed to fight the allergen.

-While we don't exactly what causes allergies to develop, we do understand the process your dog's body goes through to cause the external reactions that make our pets suffer.
+While we don't know exactly what causes allergies to develop, we do understand the process your dog's body goes through to cause the external reactions that make our pets suffer.

 The antibodies responsible for allergic reactions are called immunoglobulin E, or IgE for short.
 These antibodies bind to the allergens and trigger nearby cells to release inflammatory compounds, like histamine and arachidonic acid.
 This inflammation is what causes the usual symptoms you see when your pet has an allergic reaction.